Kota Kaneko betting profile: Sony Open in Hawaii - PGA TOUR

 - Kaneko's best finish over his last ten appearances was a tie for 33rd at the Baycurrent Classic, where he finished at 6-under.

-- Kaneko has an average of 0.110 Strokes Gained: Off-the-Tee in his past five tournaments.
+- He has an average of 0.110 Strokes Gained: Off-the-Tee in his past five tournaments.

-- He has an average of 0.045 Strokes Gained: Approach the Green in his past five tournaments.
+- Kaneko has an average of 0.045 Strokes Gained: Approach the Green in his past five tournaments.

-- Kaneko has an average of 0.130 Strokes Gained: Around-the-Green in his past five tournaments.
+- He has averaged 0.130 Strokes Gained: Around-the-Green in his past five tournaments.

-- He has an average of -0.103 Strokes Gained: Putting in his past five tournaments.
+- Kaneko has an average of -0.103 Strokes Gained: Putting in his past five tournaments.

-- Kaneko has averaged 0.183 Strokes Gained: Total in his past five tournaments.
+- He has averaged 0.183 Strokes Gained: Total in his past five tournaments.

 Kaneko's Strokes Gained rankings